-The Ministry of Economic Development (Departments for Tourism, Construction and Privatisation) is responsible for the strategy on privatisation and attraction of subsidies (including for the cultural sector); for tourism development (including cultural tourism), creation of a favourable investment environment for cultural industries and provision of the official system for the preservation of cultural heritage in the areas of construction, spatial planning and cultural landscaping.
+The Ministry of Economic Development (Departments for Tourism, Construction and Privatisation) is responsible for the strategy on privatisation and attraction of subsidies (including for the cultural sector); for tourism development (including cultural tourism); creation of a favourable investment environment for cultural industries; and provision of the official system for the preservation of cultural heritage in the areas of construction, spatial planning and cultural landscaping.

 - The National Archive maintains the documents of cultural heritage value and ensures their inventory, identification and rehabilitation.

 - The National Agency of Public Register is authorised to register the title to ownership for all immovable assets and among them cultural heritage monuments as well.

 On 21 November 2014, a working group for reviewing infrastructure needs was established by the Ministry of Culture and Monument Protection of Georgia, with the Minister as Chairman.
 The Interdepartmental Working Group is composed of representatives of the Ministry of Regional Development and Infrastructure, Finance, Economy and Sustainable Development and Tbilisi City Hall.

-In 2016, in the process of developming the Georgian ”Culture Strategy 2025” (see section 1.1), the interagency committee and a working group have been established aiming to involve all government agencies in the development of the culture strategy document and its implementation.
+In 2016, in the process of developing the Georgian Culture Strategy 2025, an interagency committee and a working group have been established aiming to involve all government agencies in the development of the culture strategy document and its implementation.